 At 32km long with two huts to break up the journey, the Rakiura Track is one of the more accessible Great Walks to hikers of all experience levels and ages.
 The walk provides a diverse range of natural scenery and interesting human history, traversing a mixture of golden sandy beaches and dense podocarp forests while also exploring the relics of old Māori settlements and timber mills of early European settlers.
 Due to the extensive predator control on the island, the birdlife is plentiful and it is one of the few places in New Zealand where the nocturnal tokoeka (kiwi) are brave enough to venture out during the daytime.
 If you’re lucky, you may just be fortunate enough to catch a glimpse of one wandering down the track!

-Do you prefer your creature comforts and like to finish a day’s walking with a nice wine, delicious meal, and a comfy bed?
+However, if you prefer your creature comforts and like to finish a day’s walking with a nice wine, delicious meal, and a comfy bed it's still possible to enjoy this spectacular location.
 If you fancy a Stewart Island tour, join us on The New Zealand Great Walk Adventure, which includes a guided day walk on the Rakiura Track.
 We spend the day on what we believe is the best snippet of the track, exploring the remains of the once-bustling Māori Beach settlement, taking in the sights, sounds and smells of the lush forest, and enjoying sweeping views of the Stewart Island coastline before finishing the day by crossing Foveaux Strait to the South Island.

 2. Ulva Island